simonjodet/cv/resume.md

   * Maintain the legacy jQuery-based web UI
   * Create a new web UI on more modern technologies such as AngularJS and D3.js.
 This UI displays statistics, charts, maps and allows to create audience segments with drag-and-drop
-  * Work the API (J2EE/Glassfish/PostgreSQL) used by the web UIs
+  * Work on the API (J2EE/Glassfish/PostgreSQL) used by the web UIs
   * Setup automation and deployment tools based on yeoman, npm and Grunt
   * Setup development environment images for Vagrant with Packer